telerik/xaml-docs/controls/radspreadprocessing/features/formulas/custom-functions.md

 * __i is integer number__

-* __IsDefaultValueFunction__: Returns Boolean indicating whether the function is a default value function.
+* __IsDefaultValueFunction__: Returns Boolean, indicating whether the function is a default value function.

 * When __true__, the function returns some default value when __all inputted values__ have __ArgumentInterpretation.Ignore__ in the ArgumentConversionRules of the function.

-* When __false__, the function returns ErrorExpressions.ValueError when __all inputted values__ are invalid even if they have __ArgumentInterpretation.Ignore__ in the ArgumentConversionRules of the function.
+* When __false__, the function returns ErrorExpressions.ValueError when __all inputted values__ are invalid, even if they have __ArgumentInterpretation.Ignore__ in the ArgumentConversionRules of the function.

-* __Format__: Returns the CellValueFormat of the function result, if the result needs specific formatting (for example DateTime or Currency).
+* __Format__: Returns the CellValueFormat of the function result if the result needs specific formatting (for example DateTime or Currency).

 __Example 3__ shows how to create an instance of the FunctionInfo class.